zoj613/zarr-ml/README.md

 - Supports indexing operations to read/write views of a Zarr array.
 - Supports storing arrays in-memory or the local filesystem.
 It is also extensible, allowing users to easily create and use their own custom storage backends.
-See the example implementing a [Zip file store][9] for more details.
+See the example implementing an [In-memory Zip archive store][9] for more details.
 - Supports both synchronous and asynchronous I/O via [Lwt][4] and [Eio][8].
 The user can easily use their own scheduler of choice.
 See the [example][10] implementing a filesystem store that uses the [Picos][11] concurrency library for non-blocking I/O.